Tails of the Eyelid Mite

 Tails of Eye Lash Mites

-Complete removal of scurf around lids and clear view of lashe follicles
+Complete removal of scurf around lids and clear view of lash follicles

 So, what’s the moral of this tale (or should I say tail)?